avs20/DAND-A-B-Testing/MyReport_ABTesting.md

 1. Reducing the number of frustrated students as they didn't have enough time
 2. Without reducing the number of students to continue past the free trial.

-Our gross conversion was statistically and practically significant but the Net- conversion was not statistically significant which means the number of students to continue past the free trial were not reduced at a practical level.
-This completes the point 2.

-In layman's terms we find that the test does not reduce the number of paid students significantly which was the goal.

-Based on this I recommend to adopt the changes of adding "5 or more hour" Recommendation.
+Based on the hypothesis it was predicted that the Gross Conversion Rate will go down which occured in the statistically and the practically significant way.

+For Net Conversion rate and the second point above we find that the experiment was unable to keep the numbers of student continue past the free trail unaffected.
+Infact based upon the confidence interval for the Net conversion it is possible that the *5 hours commitment* might have increased the number of students who leave free trial.

+Based on the above observations and our experiments goal.
+I would recommend to ** not launch** this experiment.

 ### Follow up Experiment